Massively Parallel Sequencing Facility

 - Step IV: Data Upload: All data will be transferred to a server at the VACC and stored on the College Of Medicine Shared Drive

 |ChIP-Seq||>20ng (Purified ChIP DNA)|

-Please remember to cite the VCC-COM Massively Parallel Sequencing Facility in your abstracts and publications.
+Please remember to cite the University of Vermont Cancer Center-College of Medicine Massively Parallel Sequencing Facility in your abstracts and publications.
 These citations demonstrate to the NCI and other funding organizations (as well as the UVM administration) the importance of this facility to UVM researchers and thereby encourage their continued support.
 We try to keep a current list of all publications that cite the facility, so please let us know as when your papers are published!
 Below is an example of how to cite the facility:

-- "The next-generation sequencing was performed in the Advanced Genome Technologies Core Massively Parallel Sequencing Facility and was supported by the Vermont Cancer Center, Lake Champlain Cancer Research Organization, UVM College of Agriculture and Life Sciences, and the UVM College of Medicine."
+- "The next-generation sequencing was performed in the Advanced Genome Technologies Core Massively Parallel Sequencing Facility and was supported by the University of Vermont Cancer Center , Lake Champlain Cancer Research Organization, UVM College of Agriculture and Life Sciences, and the UVM College of Medicine."

 Links of Interest

 - SeqAnswers Home (forum for next-gen sequencing community)